Istanbul Biennial

 The Istanbul Biennial is a contemporary art exhibition that has been held biennially in Istanbul, Turkey, since 1987.
 The Biennial has been organised by the Istanbul Foundation for Culture and Arts (IKSV) since its inception.
+Istanbul Biennial plays a crucial role in the cultural life by bringing together local and international artists to initiate a productive conversation for a wide range of audiences, such as art professionals, students, as well as pensioners.

 Format

 Istanbul Biennial adheres to an exhibition model in which the curator, appointed by an international advisory board, develops a conceptual framework according to which a variety of artists and projects are invited to the exhibition.
 After the first two biennials realized under the general coordination of Beral Madra in 1987 and 1989, IKSV decided to commission a different curator for each edition, starting with the 1992 Istanbul Biennial directed by Vasif Kortun.

 Istanbul's 13th biennial in 2013 was overtaken by political events; its theme was art in public spaces but was forced to retreat indoors after many of the scheduled venues filling with plumes of tear gas and water cannon as police and demonstrators clashed had been tuned into a battleground between demonstrators trying to protect the city's Gezi Park.

 The 2015 edition presented new works by more than 50 visual artists as well as oceanographers and neuroscientists.